IRA SACHS — PETER HUJAR’S DAY

 THE AMERICAN FRENCH FILM FESTIVAL — NINO

-Locked out of his apartment after receiving a devastating medical diagnosis, the title character of NINO (Théodore Pellerin) would rather just stay in bed but is forced to walk the streets of Paris, encountering friends and strangers alike—a prescribed reconnection
+Losing the keys to his apartment after receiving a devastating medical diagnosis, the title character of NINO (Théodore Pellerin) would probably rather just stay in bed.
+Instead he is forced into the streets of Paris, encountering friends and strangers alike

 THE AMERICAN FRENCH FILM FESTIVAL — LOVE ME TENDER